launchscout/apprentice_program/Expectations.md

 They apprentices should be able to:

-* Understand the difference between client validations and backend security
+* Understand the difference between client validations and backend security.
-* Work on emergency production issues
+* Work on emergency production issues.
-* Articulate and express their ideas as part of a team setting, via code retros, normal retros, or in sprint planning
+* Articulate and express their ideas as part of a team setting, via code retros, normal retros, or in sprint planning.
-* Feel comfortable guessing where an issue might be for bug fixing
+* Feel comfortable guessing where an issue might be for bug fixing.
+* Have the team's trust to handle and resolve almost any ticket.